 Marketing leaders have had to figure out how to deepen relationships with customers and maintain strong lines of communication with newly remote teams and employees in this time of unprecedented uncertainty.
 How can leaders hit the right note and determine how to turn disruption into growth and opportunity in 2021?

-Altimeter Group Senior Analyst Susan Etlinger spoke with Autodesk Chief Marketing Officer Lisa Campbell about building customer and employee relationships that keep everyone connected, developing a deep bench of talent, and preventing employee burnout.
+Altimeter Group Senior Analyst Susan Etlinger spoke with former Autodesk Chief Marketing Officer Lisa Campbell about building customer and employee relationships that keep everyone connected, developing a deep bench of talent, and preventing employee burnout.

 How are relationships with customers and other stakeholders changing, given that everyone is now conducting most interactions digitally?
 How much of a shift has this been for you?

 No matter which customer you talk to, everybody is worried, and everybody is talking about digital transformation.
 Our customers know that things can’t continue to be the way they were.
 And we’re finding that things that we expected might have taken two or three years are now being done in six or seven months.
-As an example, we have customers that have to move all of their design work to the cloud and collaborate there now.
+As an example, cloud adoption: We have customers that have to move all of their design work to the cloud and collaborate there now.

 Before the pandemic, a small customer that had maybe three employees would say to us, “Well, we don’t really need to move to the cloud.”
 They are now customers of our collaboration design tools because they actually can’t stay in business otherwise; there are business-continuity issues if they don’t.